ttytm/emoji-mart-desktop/README.md

 - V Webview Binding; [ttytm/webview](https://github.com/ttytm/webview)

-- Miniaudio as a V Module dependency that this app is using
+- Miniaudio as a V module dependency that this app is using

   ```
   v install --git https://github.com/Larpon/miniaudio